Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Framework

 The KDE is built on the PE samples $(z^k_i, \hat\Omega^k_i)$ drawn from the marginalized GW distribution of the $i$-th event $p_{\rm gw}(z_i,\hat\Omega_i \condmid \boldsymbol{\tilde \theta}_i, \boldsymbol{d}_i, \boldsymbol{\lambda}_c)$, each weighted by

 The KDE is then evaluated on the integration volume of the $i$-th event.
 In \chimera there are three different ways to efficiently build and evaluate the KDE in \Cref{eq:chimera-kde}.
-For the spectral siren analyses presented in this work, the ``single-1d'' binned method (see \citealt{Tagliazucchi:2025ofb} for the detailed description of the algorithm) is used.
+For the spectral siren analyses presented in this work, the single-1d binned method was used (see \citealt{Tagliazucchi:2025ofb} for the detailed description of the algorithm).